gjcodess/gjcodess/README.md

 - 🎓 **Soon-to-be BSIT Graduate** at the Technological University of the Philippines, Manila — **Consistent President's Lister** since A.Y.
 2022
 - 🏆 **4th Placer** in University Hackathon 2025 & **2nd Placer** in Best Capstone Project 2026
-- 💻 Passionate about building **clean, scalable, and reliable** full-stack web applications
+- 💻 Passionate about building **clean, scalable, and reliable** web, mobile, and desktop applications
 - ⚙️ Focused on **system automation** & workflow orchestration using tools like **n8n** and **GitHub Actions**
 - 🔧 Experienced in **hardware troubleshooting**, computer assembly, and network configuration
 - 🎨 Skilled in **graphic design**, **video editing**, and crafting compelling digital experiences